Plants need nutrients to grow. They absorb the nutrients from the soil via the plant’s root system.

 Fertilisers are used for various purposes.
 The uses of fertilisers include:

-1. to provide additional nutrients to the plants
+1. To provide additional nutrients to the plants

 2. They are added to improve the yield of the crops